Jump To Section

 What Is Supply-Side Economics?

-The theory of supply-side economics holds that the strength of the supply of goods and services is the most important factor in determining economic growth—and that government can boost supply by lowering taxes and reducing governmental regulations on suppliers.
-It’s called supply-side economics because it focuses on what the government can do to increase the overall supply of goods and services that are created in the economy.
+The theory of supply-side economics holds that the supply of goods and services is the most important factor in determining economic growth, and that governments can boost supply by lowering taxes and reducing regulations on suppliers.
+The theory is called supply-side economics because it focuses on what the government can do to increase the overall supply of goods and services that are created in the economy.

 How Does Supply-Side Economics Work?

-- Taxes have a distorting effect on the economy, making it more inefficient.
+- Taxes have a distorting effect on the economy, making it less efficient.